 You can carry a balance on a credit card.
 However, you'll pay interest if you make only the minimum payment or pay less than the full balance that month.
 Even worse, credit card holders are charged both interest and late fees if the minimum payment is not met.

 Interest rates are not an option on most charge cards, as you typically need to pay off the full balance each month.
-However, American Express offers the ability to “Pay Over Time” on cards like The Platinum Card® from American Express and American Express® Gold Card.
+However, American Express offers the ability to “Pay Over Time” on cards like the American Express Platinum Card® and American Express® Gold Card.
 This enables cardmembers to pay for charges on these cards with interest over time or choose to pay their monthly balance in full.

 - Terms Apply.